 You'll notice that voice minutes cost different rates depending on whether they are incoming, outgoing, or incoming to Twilio toll-free numbers.
 Your voice minutes across all these types of calls will contribute to the volume pricing minimum requirement.

-To give an example, let's say in the month of July, your account had the following usage:
+To give an example, let's say in the month of July, your project had the following usage:

 200,000 inbound local minutes x $0.0085/min = $1,700.00.
 200,000 outbound minutes x $0.013/min = $2,600.00.
 100,000 toll-free minutes x $0.022/min = $2,200.00.